-The application period for the 2020 Leadership Dayton class ended March 29 and all interviews will be conducted from April 8, 2019 – April 25, 2019.
-The 2020 class will be announced in August.
+The application period for the 2021 Leadership Dayton class ended March 27 and all interviews will be conducted during the month of April.
+The 2021 class will be announced in August.

-We will begin accepting applications for the 2021 class in mid-December.
-If you need information prior to the 2021 application period please contact Lisa Sample at 937-226-8256.
-If you’d like to receive a notification when we begin accepting applications for the next Leadership Dayton class, sign up here.
+We will begin accepting applications for the 2022 class in mid-December.
+If you need information prior to the 2022 application period please contact Sarah Alice Keiser at 937-226-8278.
+If you would like to receive a notification when we begin accepting applications for the next Leadership Dayton class, please sign up here.

-If you are accepted into the 2020 class, your tuition payment must be paid by August 1, 2019.
-Please login to the member portal to pay your tuition via My Info > Billing > Open Invoices.
+You will be notified following the interview process if you have been accepted into the 2021 class.
+If accepted, your tuition payment must be paid by July 31, 2020.
+Please login to the Member Hub to pay your tuition via My Info > Billing > Open Invoices.
 If you have not yet created an account, just click the “Create an Account” option.
 Note: New accounts will be notified when your access level has been assigned to enable you to make online payments.
-You may also pay online by credit card at our secure site.
-If you need to pay by check, you can mail your check with your invoice.
+If you need to pay by check, you can download your invoice from the Member Hub and mail your check with your invoice.